dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   `<Method>` to specify the HTTP method to use.
 * `nginx.ingress.kubernetes.io/auth-signin`:
   `<SignIn_URL>` to specify the location of the error page.
+* `nginx.ingress.kubernetes.io/auth-signin-redirect-param`:
+  `<SignIn_URL>` to specify the URL parameter in the error page which should contain the original URL for a failed signin request.
 * `nginx.ingress.kubernetes.io/auth-response-headers`:
   `<Response_Header_1, ..., Response_Header_n>` to specify headers to pass to backend once authentication request completes.
+* `nginx.ingress.kubernetes.io/auth-proxy-set-headers`:
+  `<ConfigMap>` the name of a ConfigMap that specifies headers to pass to the authentication service
 * `nginx.ingress.kubernetes.io/auth-request-redirect`:
   `<Request_Redirect_URL>`  to specify the X-Auth-Request-Redirect header value.
 * `nginx.ingress.kubernetes.io/auth-cache-key`: